heptarch/heptarch.github.io/drafts/SAEPage.md

 \alpha^\star(\rho) = \frac{1}{\rho \log(1/\rho)}.
 $$

-We will explain this magic trick later.
+We will explain this magic trick later, but importantly, it suggests some *universality* in the behaviour of the sparse decoder, parametrized by $\rho$.

 ## 4. <a href="#tbc">Why Black Holes?</a><a id="sec-4" name="sec-4"></a>